Lots of small groups of people praying together, some with hands on each other's backs at Central campus prayer meeting

 Don't over-commit

 A marathon runner can’t just turn up to the race without any training.
 It’s best to start with small runs to prepare the body.
-In the same way, we should start small, start short, with fasting – our bodies require conditioning to it.
-Once we’ve succeeded at a one-day fast, the prospect of a three-day fast becomes far less daunting.
+In the same way, we should start small with fasting – once we’ve succeeded at a one-day fast, the prospect of a three-day fast becomes far less daunting.

 Prepare well in the kitchen

 It’s a great idea to be well prepared in the kitchen before the fast begins.
-Why not prepare some meals in advance, particularly if you’re responsible for providing meals for your family.
-Or maybe you need to stock up on all the essential Daniel Fast foods so you can avoid the supermarkets on your fasting days.
+Prepare some meals in advance, particularly if you’re responsible for providing meals for your family.
+Or stock up on all the essential Daniel Fast foods so you can avoid the supermarkets on your fasting days.

 Chat with your doctor before you fast

-We recommend that you consult with your doctor or health professional before taking part in any fast; especially if you have a medical condition, take medication, are pregnant or nursing.
-All children and youth need to consult with their parents or caregivers if they are taking part in fasting.
-On completing the fast, we advise that you don't rush back into eating the regular foods you ate before the fast, as it may cause some minor discomfort in your body.
+We recommend that you consult with your health professional before taking part in any fast; especially if you have a medical condition, take medication, are pregnant or nursing.
+Children and youth need to consult with their parents or caregivers if they are taking part.
+On completing the fast, don't rush back into eating the regular foods you ate before the fast, as it may cause some minor discomfort in your body.